swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

    language mode so they can start declaring **new** extensible enumerations
 3. Provide a migration path to the new behavior without forcing new SemVer majors
+4. Provide tools for developers to treat dependencies as source stable

 We propose to introduce a new language feature `ExtensibleEnums` that aligns the behavior of enumerations in both language dialects.
 This will make **public**